 Everyone can learn at UW–Madison!
 As a lifelong learner, you are undoubtedly curious about the continuing education options offered through Continuing Studies.
 No matter your age or interests, everyone is welcome; you do not have to be an alumni or even a college graduate.
 Courses are affordable, flexible and even offered online if you prefer.
 Find all the course options, details and registration online. continuingstudies.wisc.edu

 Orientation - Building Bridges

 Are you new to the UW-Madison campus or back after a break from your studies?
 The Building Bridges orientation will help you learn about campus libraries, student resources, financial resources, and much more!
 The event is open to all returning adult students newly admitted to undergraduate, special, graduate, or professional studies.
 Meet fellow adult Badgers and build confidence before the first week of class!

-Take a few moments to peek over some additional new student resources once you are admitted to UW-Madison.
+Take a few moments to look over some additional new student resources once you are admitted to UW–Madison.
 Review helpful webpages to orient yourself to campus such as obtaining your Wiscard, navigating campus, getting involved and locating additional helpful services.